-Anticipating the needs of the victims of hurricanes Katrina and Rita, a major natural gas distribution group last week called on Congress to allocate an additional $1.3 billion on top of the $2.2 billion already set aside for energy assistance to low-income customers this winter.
+Anticipating the needs of the victims of Hurricanes Katrina and Rita, a major natural gas distribution group has called on Congress to allocate an additional $1.3 billion on top of the $2.2 billion already set aside for energy assistance to low-income customers this winter.

 The total appropriation for the upcoming winter would be approximately 43%, or $1.5 billion, more than the estimated $2 billion in funds that lawmakers provided to the Low-Income Home Energy Assistance Program (LIHEAP) during the 2004-2005 winter heating season, said Daphne Magnuson, a spokeswoman for the American Gas Association (AGA), which represents local distribution companies.
 AGA has asked lawmakers to make the supplemental $1.3 billion appropriation available in “any additional relief packages” for the hurricane victims.

 AGA President David Parker also urged Capitol Hill to include the maximum authorization of $5.1 billion for the program in its fiscal year 2006 Labor, Health and Human Services and Education appropriations bill.
 With the full $5.1 billion, LIHEAP could assist up to 30% of those eligible for home heating assistance, compared to the current level of 13%, according to AGA.

 “The tight natural gas market and the devastating impact of the recent hurricanes have resulted in unusually high fuel price forecasts for the foreseeable future,” deepening the need for increased funding for LIHEAP this winter and next, Parker wrote in a letter to Rep. Ralph Regula (R-OH), chairman of the Labor, Health and Human Services and Education subcommittee of the House Appropriations Committee.